 THE WORKS OF TINTO BRASS

 I really like what one of the lead actresses, Maruska Albertazzi, had to say: “He’s a director who’s less obscene than he thinks.”
 Ironically, she graduated with honors in Media Studies with her dissertation on The Key.
-And so she gets a job working in a big-budget Tinto Brass movie.
+So she gets a job working in a Tinto Brass movie.
 Oh, some people have all the luck.
 As for me, it’s back to the old grind....

 TINTO BRASS EXPLAINS: “Il mio film è... indubbiamente fallocentrico, anche se, malgrado il punto esclamativo del titolo, più fallocritico che fallocratico!”
 My friend Marco kindly pointed this quote out to me and translated it too: “My movie is... undoubtedly phallocentric, even though, despite the exclamation point of the title, more phallocritical than phallocratic!”
 So there.